In addition to your interim reports, an abstract is due at the end of your seventh week.

 9. Only one space after a period or colon.

-Examples can be found in the 2017 Abstract Book.
+Examples can be found in the most recent abstract book.

 Submitting Your Abstract